-You should think through your content structure and information you wish to present.
+You should think through the content structure and information you wish to present.
 It affects the effectiveness of your offer directly.
 Let’s check out the essential steps for long-form content creation.

 Usually, you use organic keywords for your articles and set PPC campaigns for your landing pages.
 In both cases, you need specific keywords to attract the right audience.

 The only reason businesses create content is sales and traffic.
 The traffic should also convert into sales.
 Otherwise, you waste your investments.
-High price or complicated offer often stop customers from buying a specific product.
+High prices or complicated offers often stop customers from buying a specific product.
 In this case, you should explain to your potential customers why they should buy from you in detail.

 Your sales page is not the place for bragging about your product.
-I mean, users don’t care how many efforts it costs to create your shiny smart toaster with WiFi connectivity.
+I mean, users don’t care how much effort it costs to create your shiny smart toaster with WiFi connectivity.
 Tell your potential customers what’s in it for them!
 Tell how much more comfortable their lives will be when they have the toaster that cooks the toasts 2 minutes before they wake up in the morning.
-Describe the features that solve user’s issues.
+Describe the features that solve the user’s issues.

 With long-form content, you have many opportunities to get your message out to customers.
 Use different formats that attract your audience.
 Thus, you may use lots of photos or videos to show your product instead of telling people about it.